OUR

 Our stakeholders

-This website is aimed at all our partners and stakeholders who include private citizens and their communities, as well as non-governmental organisations, small-scale enterprises, and multi-national corporations.
+This report is aimed at all our partners and stakeholders, including private citizens and their communities, as well as non-governmental organisations, small-scale enterprises, and multi-national corporations.
 Thus, the benefits of our operations are felt locally, nationally, across the African continent and internationally.

 The website offers locally relevant information about our business and aspects raised during the year.